-Toledo Legal News - Sized Property Legal Notices Details
+Toledo Legal News - Seized Property Legal Notices Details

 Notice Content: LEGAL NOTICE

 In the Court of Common Pleas, Lucas County, Ohio, Case No. CI0200907489

 The Unknown Heirs of Celestin Gladieux and Anna C. Gladieux, Husband and Wife, Defendants